zdravkov/kendo-docs/api/javascript/ui/combobox.md

 #### Returns

-`String` The value of the combobox.
+`String` The value of the ComboBox.

 #### Example - set value of the widget